 Different collection methods often require different means of processing.
 Human reports may need to be correlated and ranked, deconflicted, and checked.
-An example might be extracting IP addresses from a security vendor's report and adding them to a CSV file for importing to a SIEM product.
-In a more technical area, processing might involve extracting indicators from an email, enriching them with other information, and then communicating with endpoint protection tools for automated blocking.
+An example might be extracting IP addresses from a security vendor's report and adding them to a CSV file for importing to a SIEM.
+In a more technical area, processing might involve extracting indicators from an email, enriching them with other information, and then communicating with ticketing and endpoint protection tools for system remediation.

 Automate more!
 The right tools will enable you to automate most processing workflows and collection processes.
-For example, a security automation tool might identify a suspicious indicator of compromise (IOC), then conduct a sequence of checks to bring context to the IOC.
+For example, a security event might flag a suspicious indicator of compromise (IOC), then conduct a sequence of checks to bring context to the IOC.
 This saves the analyst valuable time that would otherwise need to be spent performing those checks manually.

-To learn more about how automation enhances security intelligence, read the short Recorded Future e-book, "Beyond SOAR: 5 Ways to Automate Security With Intelligence."
+To learn more about how automation enhances intelligence, read the short Recorded Future e-book, "Beyond SOAR: 5 Ways to Automate Security With Intelligence."